mohammad-sayed-ahmad/School/Physics_P1_T1_G11/full_book.md

 If 1.00 g of ice requires 335 J to change it from ice at 273 K to liquid water at 273 K, how many kJ are required to melt 10 kg of ice at 0°C?

 How many joules are needed to melt 1 kg of ice under these conditions?

-The quantity found in the above activity is called the **specific latent heat of fusion** l_f of water.
-Notice that by simple proportionality the heat needed to melt a mass m kg of ice under these conditions is given by:
-**Q = ml_f**
 ```

+The quantity found in the above activity is called the **specific latent heat of fusion** $l_f$ of water.
+Notice that by simple proportionality the heat needed to melt a mass $m$ kg of ice under these conditions is given by:
+$Q = ml_f$

 ```
 Activity 3